23a and 23b Hooper Street

 Stables and piggeries, a motor mechanic's workshop, organ-building, upholstery, and a micro-brewery

 The buildings now used by Calverley’s brewery, John High & Son upholstery and Norman Hall & Son organ builders have had a complex history.
-I hope to be able to add more details once libraries re-open.
+They occupy a plot of land of irregular shape, with a short frontage on Hooper Street and longer sides next to the railway line and the back gardens of several houses on Ainsworth Street.

-They had been built by the 1880s, when they first appear in an Ordnance Survey map.
-As early as 1888, part of the premises was apparently being used as a stable.
-Abraham Martin Smith, baker and grocer at 80 Kingston Street, kept his delivery horse and cart on Hooper Street, and this was mentioned in a newspaper report concerning the welfare of his horse (Cambridge Chronicle, 6 April 1988).
+The Ordnance Survey map of the late 1880s shows buildings on the site, though it is not clear whether they were built before or after the sale in 1883.
+By 1888, Abram Smith was using part of the premises as a stable for his delivery horse and cart, and this was mentioned in a newspaper report concerning the welfare of his horse (Cambridge Chronicle, 6 April 1988).
 Subsequent newspaper reports up to the 1920s mention a pig-sty, a dove-cote and a field for three cows.
-A report from 1902 (see below) conveniently reveals the location of the pig-sty: in Hooper Street, and ’72 feet from the wall of a house in Ainsworth-street’.
+A report from 1902 (see below) tells us that the pig-sty was 72 feet from a house in Ainsworth Street – too close according to health regulations of the time.

 Cambridge Daily News, 14 February 1902.

-In the 1920s part of the premises became a motor mechanic’s workshop.
-The proprietor was Thomas William Fordham, who was born in Cherry Hinton in 1896, son of a coal carman.
-In 1921 he married Florence Stepney and moved into Sturton Street.
-By 1929, according to the electoral register, Thomas and Florence had moved into ‘The Garage, Hooper Street’, and presumably this is when the dwelling house was built next to the railway line.
+In 1928 Abram Smith sold the property to Thomas William Fordham, motor engineer.
+Thomas Fordham was born in Cherry Hinton in 1896, son of a coal carman.
+In 1921 he married Florence Stepney and moved to Sturton Street.
+As well as establishing his business in Hooper Street, Thomas Fordham had a dwelling house built on the site, right next to the railway line.
+By 1929, according to the electoral register, Thomas and Florence had moved into ‘The Garage, Hooper Street’.
 In 1939 their house was given a number, 23a Hooper Street.

 Part of the premises remained a car mechanic’s workshop, much used and appreciated by local residents, until John Reed’s recent retirement.
-The former garage is now part of Calverley’s micro-brewery, also greatly appreciated by local residents.
+The workshop is now part of Calverley’s micro-brewery, also greatly appreciated by local residents.

 UK census records (1841 to 1911), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, electoral registers, and local newspapers available via www.britishnewspaperarchive.co.uk.